The Nottawasaga Valley Conservation Authority

 Every project is unique and the time and review process for your application can vary depending on your plans and property.
 In all cases, we strive to meet the provincial standards for conservation authority permit reviews.

-It typically takes 30-90 days to review a complete application.
+It can take up to 90 days to review a complete application.

 Am I Regulated?